python-trio/trio/docs/source/reference-core.rst

 different tasks.
 They're particularly useful for implementing producer/consumer patterns.

-The channel API is defined by the abstract base classes :class:`trio.abc.SendChannel` and :class:`trio.abc.ReceiveChannel`.
+The core channel API is defined by the abstract base classes :class:`trio.abc.SendChannel` and :class:`trio.abc.ReceiveChannel`.
 You can use these to implement your own custom channels, that do things like pass objects between processes or over the network.
 But in